 I was also surprised about the inclusion of Bali as a solo travel destination.
 I have always viewed Bali as a more romantic destination, but that could be because I wasn’t alone on my trip there.

-And while I haven’t yet visit New Orleans, I would imagine that it’s more fun to travel with someone.
+And while I haven’t yet visited New Orleans, I would imagine that it’s more fun to travel with someone.
 It would certainly be a safer trip for those of us who want to sample the famous nightlife and drinks of the city.

 Here are some of my choices for solo travel destinations: